-Overview of a Share Subscription Letter
+What is a Share Subscription Letter Template?

 What is a Share Subscription Letter?

-Contrary to a Seed Investment Agreement, a Share Subscription Letter does not include any warranties or limitations on liabilities, nor any rights for investors or obligations for existing shareholders.
+Contrary to a Seed Investment Agreement, a Share Subscription Letter does not include any warranties or limitation on liabilities, nor any rights for investors or obligations for existing shareholders.

 Why is a Share Subscription Letter important?